WilfriedNH/Entropy/README.md

 Entropy
 =======

-Javascript entropy generator for random functions
+Javascript entropy generator for random functions.

+Requires jQuery and Twitter Bootstrap.

+See example of usage in examples/index.html